Physical Therapy Treatments For Diastasis Recti

 What Are The Symptoms Of Diastasis Recti?

-This can also be accompanied by feelings of weakness or flabbiness in the stomach muscles.
+Additionally, you might notice feelings of weakness or flabbiness in the affected stomach muscles.

 What Causes Diastasis Recti?